inspectit-docker/dvdstore-example/README.md

 ## Connect with inspectIT UI (Client)
-Download the inspectIT Client from [www.inspectit.rocks](http://www.inspectit.rocks) The client will start with a pre defined "Local CMR" - IP: 127.0.0.1:8182 Now you should the see a registered Loacl CMR and a connected agent.
-The name of the agent is equals with the container-id in docker.
+Download the inspectIT Client from [www.inspectit.rocks](http://www.inspectit.rocks) The client will start with a pre defined "Local CMR" - IP: 127.0.0.1:8182 Now you should the see a registered Local CMR and a connected agent.
+The name of the agent is equal to the container-id in docker.

 ![inspectIT Client](https://github.com/inspectIT/inspectIT-dvdstore-example/blob/master/inspectIT.png)